EduardoWS/bot-bmo/README.md

 # bot-bmo
-bot do meu antigo servidor do discord (foi aposentado)
+bot do meu antigo servidor do Discord (foi aposentado)